wijits36/hypercore-power-manager/README.md

 8. **Recovery** — the daemon waits for each host's HyperCore REST API to become reachable (up to `host_boot_timeout`), then restarts the VMs that were running before the shutdown.
-HyperCore preserves each VM's last power state — since the daemon shut them down gracefully, their last state is "off," so the daemon must explicitly restart them.
+HyperCore preserves each VM's last power state; since the daemon shut them down gracefully, their last state is "off," so the daemon must explicitly restart them.

 ### State reference